-As the name suggests, performance tires are made for sharper handling and heavy-duty use.
-Because of that, tread life is often reduced so expect about 40,000 to 50,000 miles of tire life.
+As the name suggests, performance tires are best for sharper handling and heavy-duty use.
+Because of that, it does reduce the tread life so expect about 40,000 to 50,000 miles of tire life.

 Should I get Snow Tires for my Prius?

-Driving in winter weather is unsafe if you’re not equipped with tires that can handle the icy and slippery roads.
-While some regular all-season tires can handle mildly snowy roads just fine, the bite that winter tires provide gives you more grip for icy roads and deep snow.
+Driving in winter weather is unsafe if you’re not equipped with tires that can handle the contact with icy and slippery roads.
+While any of the all-season tire types can handle mild snow just fine, the bite that winter tires provide gives you less worries and even more grip for icy roads and deep snow.

-Design is also different in winter tires.
+The tread pattern is also different in winter tires.
 By simply looking at the tread pattern, you can already spot the difference.
-The various shapes and sizes of the grooves in winter tires all serve their own purpose.
-This more rugged yet purposeful design provides a substantially increased grip for snowy and icy conditions.

 Every shape and size of the grooves in winter tires all serve their own purpose on the road.
 This much more rugged yet purposeful tread pattern offers excellent traction and grip for wet and snowy conditions.

 The bottom line is that if you live somewhere where temperatures dip below 45 degrees F on a regular basis during the winter, then you should definitely invest in high-quality winter tires for your Prius.
 Though they may have a steep price tag, they’re definitely worth it.

 Besides, safety should always be your number one priority when it comes to car usage and maintenance.

 Choosing the best tires for Toyota Prius may be a daunting task.
 But the various ones we compiled in this list of the should be able to help you pick out which brand is right for you so you can buy the perfect new one.